zeThijs/NMRiH-Translation-Files/README.md

 ### autotranslate.py info:
 A python cli script that will automatically translate translation files you feed it, based on language codes.
 Uses MyMemory to dump translations with unknown accuracy. :trollface:

-You can use it to add your map's translations
+Use it to add your map's translations

 **Script Usage:**